-Put simply, the piriformis is one of your hip muscles that plays a key role in rotation, flexion, and abduction (moving away from midline) of the hip.
+Put simply, the piriformis is one of your hip muscles that play a key role in rotation, flexion, and abduction (moving away from the midline) of the hip.
 It also provides postural stability when standing and walking.

 A Change In Nomenclature: Deep Gluteal Syndrome

-- Weakness of the surrounding hip musculature, placing more eccentric load (muscle lengthening against gravity) on the piriformis
+Weakness of the surrounding hip musculature, placing a more eccentric load (muscle lengthening against gravity) on the piriformis

 How Do I Know If I Have It?
 A Diagnosis By Exclusion